Interview with Dove Cresswell

 As a result Dove has worked on many feature films (Saved! and Sam's Lake), TV shows (Romeo, Behind the Camera: Charlie's Angels and Cougar Crossings) and commercials (The Source).

 In this interview, Dove shares some of her insights on dog training - including her views on shock collars, why dogs bark, the difference between training large and small dogs, and more.
-Plus, how she developed her own dog training program.
 Enjoy!

-Could you tell us about your background and how you got started as a professional animal trainer?
+Tell us about your background - how did you get started as an animal trainer?

 Dove: I've been a professional animal trainer for film, television and commercials for five years now.
 I've trained everything from cougars to cockroaches, and of course, lots of dogs.
 I can teach basic and advanced obedience, tricks, movie tricks, and I can train any dog of any breed up to the Master's level in agility.